Telemetry HQ

 A data dashboard on a screen, representing telemetry cadence and operational monitoring.

-If your updates are too slow, operators lose trust because the system feels stale.
-If updates are too frequent, you pay for it in battery, data, and noise.
+If updates are too slow, operators lose trust because the system feels stale.
+If updates are too frequent, we pay for it in battery, data, backend load, and alert noise.
 The goal is to pick an interval that matches how the asset is used and what decisions people are making from the data.

 If you are using geofences for arrivals and departures, also read geofencing in mobility ops.
 Small fences and slow updates are a rough combination.